Zutki/openJ2D/README.md

 # Minecraft2D

-This project is an experiment that I am doing to see if I can create some resemblence of Minecraft.
+This project is an experiment that I am doing to see if I can create some resemblance of Minecraft.
 I am writing this all in Java and limiting myself to not using any game libraries.

 This project has no dependencies as all libraries used are part of the default JDK installation.